qfpl/blog/content/drafts/reflex/growing-a-date-picker-1.md

 ### Something is not quite right...

-During testing, the page would quickly become unusable even though the various inputs appeared to be flowing through correctly.
+During testing, the page would quickly become unusable even though the data itself was flowing through correctly.
 Invalid dates were being filtered out and valid ones were triggering the expected updates.
 If you have a quick scroll back through the ``Dynamic`` and ``Event`` values that were constructed and how they were used, can you see where I went wrong?

 The issue was that I had built an ``Event`` loop that would trigger itself and lead to an infinite loop.
 Whoops.
 Let's have a look at that...